 Biotin plays an important role in metabolizing glucose, fatty acids, and amino acids.
 Its role as an enzyme in the metabolism of amino acids is crucial for protein creation, which results in building strong healthy hair and nails.

-While the research is limited, small studies suggest that it can help reduce brittle nails that easily split or crack.
+While the research is limited, clinical trials suggest that it can help reduce brittle nails that easily split or crack.
 The same goes for healthy hair.
-Studies show that individuals with a biotin deficiency can benefit from supplementing to help with hair growth.
-Hair is easily damaged by sun-exposure, over washing, and constant heat from the hair dryer or other styling tools.
+Studies show that individuals with a biotin deficiency can benefit from supplementing biotin to help with hair growth.
+Hair is easily damaged by sun-exposure, overwashing, and constant heat from the hairdryer or other styling tools.
 Biotin plays a role in building the protein that helps regrow healthy hair, which is why it has become such a popular hair and nail supplement.

 Symptoms of biotin deficiency typically come on gradually.
 These include:

-In the most severe cases, a deficiency can lead to:
+In the most severe cases, a biotin deficiency can lead to:

 Typically though, a biotin deficiency is rare.
 However, if you’re not eating a well-balanced diet or are avoiding certain food groups, you may have a greater deficiency risk.
 In addition, those with a genetic disorder for biotinidase deficiency are at risk as it prevents the body from releasing free biotin.
-Pregnant and lactating women should also be mindful of their intake.
-At least a third of pregnant women develop a slight deficiency regardless of normal intake, because the process of lactation lowers biotin levels (more research is still needed to figure out this exact connection).
+Pregnant and lactating people should also be mindful of their intake.
+At least a third of pregnant people develop a slight deficiency regardless of normal intake, because the process of lactation lowers biotin levels (more research is still needed to figure out this exact connection).

-Adults need at least 30 mcg per day.
+Adults need at least 30 micrograms (mcg) of biotin per day.
 If you’re eating a well-balanced diet that includes lean protein and plant-based foods like veggies, nuts, and seeds, you’re likely hitting your base level.

 Some of the top biotin-rich foods include:

-Actually, there’s no upper limit for biotin because it’s water-soluble, which means your body only stores what it needs.
+Actually, there’s no official upper limit for biotin because it’s water-soluble, which means your body only stores what it needs.
 The rest is excreted in your urine.
 The normal recommended biotin dosage for adults is 30 to 100 micrograms (mcg) per day.

-Additionally, there’s no evidence of high levels of biotin being harmful, which is why you’ll commonly see biotin supplements containing 5,000 to 10,000 mcg.
-These levels ensure your body gets as much biotin as it needs and absorbs it in the small intestines.)
+But there’s no evidence of high levels of biotin being harmful or causing toxicity, which is why you’ll commonly see biotin supplements containing 5,000 to 10,000 mcg.
+(These levels ensure your body gets as much biotin as it needs and absorbs it in the small intestines.)
 So is more than 10,0000 mcg too much biotin?
 Or, is 15,000 mcg too much biotin?
 Not exactly.
 Research has suggested that even mega-doses of 300 mg (that’s 300,000 mcg) to help with treating multiple sclerosis have no adverse side effects.